-As required by 23 CFR 450.308 and the IDOT MPO Cooperative Operations Manual, CMAP's MPO Policy Committee must annually develop a budget and work plan for all transportation planning work to be carried out in the CMAP region utilizing state and federal metropolitan planning funds, known as the Unified Work Program (UWP).
+As required by 23 CFR 450.308 and the IDOT MPO Cooperative Operations Manual, CMAP must annually develop a budget and work plan for all transportation planning work to be carried out in the region utilizing state and federal metropolitan planning funds, known as the Unified Work Program (UWP).
+The annual UWP development described in this methodology is contingent upon federal funding availability and execution of agreements between the Illinois Department of Transportation (IDOT) and CMAP.